nuxt-modules/i18n/docs/content/es/different-domains.md

 Es posible que desee utilizar un nombre de dominio diferente para cada idioma que admita su aplicación.
 Debe lograr esto:

 * Establezca la opción `differentDomains` en `true`
-* Configure `locales` option as an array of objects, where each object has a `domain` key which value is the domain name you'd like to use for that locale (including port if non-default)
+* Configure `locales` option as an array of objects, where each object has a `domain` key which value is the domain name you'd like to use for that locale (including port if non-default and protocol as well).
 * Optionally set `detectBrowserLanguage` to `false`.
 When enabled (which it is by default), user can get redirected to a different domain on first visit.
 Set to `false` if you want to ensure that visiting given domain always shows page in the corresponding locale.

 ```js {}[nuxt.config.js]